Victoria Thornton

-Victoria Thornton OBE HonFRIBA is the founder of the Open House architecture concept which has sought to improve public engagement in architecture and urban design.
-In 1992, she founded the architecture education charity Open-City and the initiatives Open House London and, later, Open House Worldwide.
+Victoria Thornton OBE HonFRIBA is a British architect.
+She is the founder of the Open House architecture concept which has sought to improve public engagement in architecture and urban design.

+In 1992, Thornton founded the architecture education charity Open-City and the initiatives Open House London and, later, Open House Worldwide.
 The Open House initiative emphasizes the importance of design in creating livable cities and the role everyone plays in shaping them through conversations with key stakeholders and the general public.
-From 2018-22, she has been president of the Architectural Association School of Architecture, London; is the founder of Thornton Education Trust; trustee and chair, Architecture and Planning Committee Bath Preservation Trust; and director of Architecture for Kids.
+From 2018-22, she has been president of the Architectural Association School of Architecture, London; is the founder of Thornton Education Trust; trustee and chair, Architecture and Planning Committee Bath Preservation Trust; Director of Architecture for Kids and Member of Learning and Research Committee, Design Museum.

 Early career

 Victoria Thornton began her career as editor of the RIBA London Annual Review, and as a producer of international study programmes, as well as a freelance producer and advisor to architectural practices.
 She was also (from 1994) Director of the first formal RIBA Architecture Centre, developing lecture programmes and international exhibitions.

 With Kenneth Allinson, she has co-authored since 1994 several editions of the Guide to London's Contemporary Architecture.